Sensicity/sensicity-category-api/README.md

 - Add category(s) to identifier
 - Remove category(s) from identifier
 - Get category(s) from identifier
-- Get all identifiers having a category
+- Get all identifiers from a category

 ## Run the project using Docker